Effective surjectivity of Galois representations of products of elliptic curves over function fields: Effective surjectivity for products

-\begin{remark} We thank Ariel Weiss for pointing out to us that the character $\chi_0$ in the proof of \cref{effective_thm} yields an isogeny over $K$ with source abelian surface $E \times E'_{\chi}$.
-Serre notes that the isomorphism $f$ yields an isomorphism between the $\ell$-torsion subgroups of $E$ and the twist $E'_{\chi_0}$ \cite[p.
-328]{Serre}, but instead of using the associated isogeny of abelian surfaces over $K$ as in our proof Masser--W{\"{u}}stholz trivialize $\chi_0$ to get an isogeny over the at most quadratic extension $K^{\chi_0}/K$.
-Using their isogeny estimates, this line of argument only costs them a factor of $2$ in their final bound compared to the one we use, as it would for our version \cref{effective_thm_hmod} based on our bound from \cref{bisep_bound_hmod}.
-For us, the argument over $K$ allows us to forego other possible arguments limiting the ramification of the characters that show up, which would be needed for the uniform version \cref{effective_thm}; it is not immediately clear that the quadratic extensions $K^{\chi_0}/K$ obtained as one ranges over $\ell$ have uniformly bounded genus. \end{remark}
+\begin{remark} We thank Ariel Weiss for pointing out to us that the character $\chi_0$ in the proof of \cref{effective_thm} yields an isogeny over $K$ with source the abelian surface $E_1 \times E_{2, \chi_0}$.
+While Serre notes that the isomorphism $f$ yields an isomorphism between the $\ell$-torsion subgroups of $E_1$ and the twist $E_{2, \chi_0}$ \cite[p.
+328]{Serre}, Masser--W{\"{u}}stholz trivialize $\chi_0$ to get an isogeny over the extension $K^{\chi_0}/K$, of degree at most $2$, instead of using the associated isogeny of abelian surfaces over $K$ as in our proof.
+Using their isogeny estimates, this line of argument only costs Masser--W{\"{u}}stholz a factor of $2$ in their final bound compared to the argument that we use.
+For us, the argument over $K$ importantly allows us to forego other possible arguments limiting the ramification of the characters that show up, which would be needed for the uniform version \cref{effective_thm}; the character $\chi_0$ depends on $\ell$, and it is not immediately clear that the extensions $K^{\chi_0}/K$ obtained as one ranges over $\ell$ have uniformly bounded genus. \end{remark}

-We next state a version of our effective surjectivity result in terms of the modular heights of the elliptic curve factors.
-This could be useful in the sense that the bound $C'(g,E_1,\ldots,E_n)$ defined below can be smaller than the bound $C(g)$ from \cref{effective_thm} for certain individual product abelian varieties.